 Wondering if your healthcare insurance covers home delivery of medical supplies?

 Navigating the insurance maze can be confusing and frustrating.
 CCS Medical is here to help.
 Insurance is our specialty!
 We are a participating Medicare provider.
-And we accept Medicaid in most states, as well as most major medical insurance plans.
+We also accept Medicaid (in most states), as well as most major medical insurance plans.

 To help minimize upfront and out-of-pocket expense, CCS Medical will process your claims.